utdal/resource-catalog-plugin/readme.md

 - `orderby="title"` : order the displayed resources by the specified attribute (see Wordpress REST API docs for allowable values)
 - `order="asc"` : order the displayed resources as 'asc' or 'desc'
 - `show_all="true"` : load and show all resources on page load
+- `featured_image="true"` : show featured images of resources
+- `excerpt="true"`: show the excerpts of resources
+- `content="true"`: show the content of resources
+- `content_expand_button="true"`: hide the content behind a "Details" toggle button
 - `outbound_analytics="false"` : capture outbound resource link click events in Google Analytics

+## Custom Link Field

+Resources have a custom link field that you can point to any URL.
+This will be displayed as a "Get" button on the resource.

 ## Custom Taxonomies